andy-j-block/COVID_Web_Scraper/README.md

 * Aquires the version of Chrome currently installed on the host machine
 * Creates an instance of the webdriver for use in get_CTP_data function

 Acquiring the Chrome version is accomplished via the win32api module, pulling the requisite information from the Chrome executable's file properties.
 If a Chrome/ChromeDriver version mismatch is detected in the next step, the user will be displayed the current Chrome browser version and requested to download the associated ChromeDriver version.
-This check obviously cannot run on non-Windows machine so it is effectively bypassed if this is the case.
+This check obviously cannot run on non-Windows machines so it is effectively bypassed if this is the case.

 Creating an instance of the webdriver will confirm whether the correct version of ChromeDriver is available on the machine.
 If not, the user will be prompted to download the correct ChromeDriver zip file.
-The zip file contents are then extracted and moved to the *helper_files* directory.
+The zip file contents are then extracted and moved to the `helper_files` directory.
 The test is then run again and either passes if the user downloaded the correct ChromeDriver version or aborts after three failed attempts.
 This breaks the entire program and a printed cancellation message is displayed.

 </p>
 </details>